Abdrabbuh Mansour Hadi: Security issues

 From his early days in office, Hadi advocated fighting Al-Qaeda as an important goal.
-In a meeting with British Foreign Secretary, William Hague in Hadi said, "We intend to confront terrorism with full force and whatever the matter we will pursue it to the very last hiding place".
+In a meeting with British Foreign Secretary, William Hague Hadi said, "We intend to confront terrorism with full force and whatever the matter we will pursue it to the very last hiding place".

 The Yemeni military had suffered from sharp divisions since Major General Ali Mohsen Al-Ahmar defected in late March 2011 amid protests demanding the ouster of Hadi's predecessor, Ali Abdullah Saleh.
 The military protests extended to the Republican Guard based in the south of Sana'a when dozens from the Fourth Brigade closed down southern entrances to the capital city and demanded the firing of the brigade's commander, Mohammad Al-Arar, and his general staff.

-In an interview in September 2012 given to The Washington Post, Hadi warned that his country, still reeling from the popular uprising that ousted Saleh, risked a descent into a civil war "worse than Afghanistan" should an upcoming months-long national dialogue fail to resolve the state's deep political and societal rifts.
+In an interview in September 2012 given to The Washington Post, Hadi warned that his country, still reeling from the popular uprising that ousted Saleh, risked a descent into a civil war "worse than Afghanistan", should an upcoming months-long national dialogue fail to resolve the state's deep political and societal rifts.
 He also said that Yemen was facing "three undeclared wars" conducted by al Qaeda, pirates in the Gulf of Aden, and Houthi rebels in the north, and that Iran was supporting these adversaries indirectly without giving further details.

-Houthis, on their side, complained of murder attacks on their delegates to the NDC.
+Houthis, on their side, complained of murderous attacks on their delegates to the NDC.

 In response to the murder of the Saudi journalist Jamal Khashoggi after visiting a Saudi consulate in Istanbul, Hadi said that the "cheap political and media targeting of Saudi Arabia will not deter it from continuing its leading role in the Arab and Islamic worlds."